4542elgh/Dotfiles/README.md

 # [i3-gaps](https://github.com/Airblader/i3)
 i3 will make full use of your screen real estates.
 It is as simple as that.
 Add some config and you will never leave i3 even though it is not the conventional floating window manager.
-I use gaps so it has a bit more asthetic feel
+I use gaps so it has a bit more asthetic feel.
 Enough said here's the install
 ```bash
 sudo pacman -S i3-gaps